RahulBruh/Map_Route_Search_Algorithm/README.md

 This project parses OpenStreetMap (.osm) data into a graph structure and runs search algorithms (like DFS, BFS, Greedy, Dijkstra, A*) to find paths between points.
 The graph is built from ways and nodes:

+Open JOSM and upload the nashville osm map and pick and two node adresses, upload those into the python file and run connect.py, this will rewrite path.gpx and open path.gpx over the Nashville osm file adn you will see the fasest route.

 Ways = roads (e.g., "Cleveland Avenue")

 Nodes = points along those roads (lat/lon coordinates)